lykhonis/flutter_billing/README.md

 ## Tips

-Billing issues calls to App Store and Play Store accordingly. e.g. When fetch products are called more than once it may request products from a Store and not cache.
-To prevent such situations one could use [synchronized](https://pub.dartlang.org/packages/synchronized) package and implement similar solution:
+Billing issues calls to App Store and Play Store accordingly. e.g. When fetch products is called more than once it may request products from a Store multiple times ignoring a cache.
+In order to ensure products are fetched only once one could use [synchronized](https://pub.dartlang.org/packages/synchronized) package and implement similar solution:

 ```dart
 class BillingRepository {